fassko/fassko.github.io/Content/blog/swiftui-text-in-circle.md

 ## Bonus: Clipping as Shape

 As a bonus tip, let's check out how we can use the `.clipShape` modifier to show a text field inside the circle filled with a color.
 The `.clipShape` modifier clips the view to a specific shape that we should pass as a parameter.
 For that, we can use a couple of shapes provided by Apple like circles, capsules, rectangles, and [more](https://developer.apple.com/documentation/swiftui/shape).
 Or we can draw a shape ourselves with the help of the `Path` outline.
-Drawing custom shapes we are leaving out of the scope of this blog post.
+Custom shapes we are leaving out of the scope of this blog post.

 ```swift
 Text("13")